So you’ve tried everything but can’t get rid of drain flies.

-If you’re tired of the constant fight to eliminate drain flies, you’re not alone.
+If you’re tired of the constant fight to eliminate those annoying little pests, you’re not alone.
 I’ve been there, so I know exactly how frustrating that situation can be.

 Getting rid of all drain flies and preventing them from coming back often can be tricky.